 V Members of the European Board Article 5.0

 Delegates of the E.B.O. shall be elected for a four-year period by the national professional association or associations of ophthalmology.
 This term of office may be renewed only once consecutively.
-On reaching the age of 65 all delegates should retire and the appointed alternative members should then replace the retiring delegate until the next elections are held.

 The E.B.O. may call upon one or more experts who shall not have the right to vote.